Ross-Esmond/code-fns/README.md

 may also compute the transformation between different code blocks, so that you may animate between them.

+## Compatibility

+Supports all browsers and all [maintained node versions](https://github.com/nodejs/Release), though you will need to use your own transpiler, as the package files are left mostly alone.
+This ensures that you may configure your build as you wish.

 ## Usage

 You must initialize the project with `ready`.